ericoporto/ags-manual-wiki/Character.md

 ```

 Gets/sets the character's baseline.
 This allows you to set a specific
-base line for the character, which works similarly to walk-behind area
+base line for the character, which works as its z-order value when sorting characters, room objects and walk-behinds on screen.

-and object baselines.
+The baseline's value can be from 1 to the height of the room.

-The baseline can be from 1 to the height of the room.
+Setting it to 0 (or lower) will make character go back to using its current y coordinate as the baseline (that's the default).

-Setting it to 0 will make character go back to using its y coordinate as the baseline.
+If you want to get the effective character's baseline, and Baseline's property value is 0, then the baseline is the character's Y co-ordinate.

 **IMPORTANT:** If two or more Character (or other objects) have equal Baseline, their draw order is **undefined**, and should not be relied upon.
 This is because of how sprite sorting is done in the engine.

-Example:
+Example 1:

 ```ags
 cEgo.Baseline = 120;